Dejan Kulusevski injury: Tottenham Hotspur forward undergoes surgery on patella ahead of Europa League final against Man Utd

 Tottenham have not ruled Dejan Kulusevki out for the rest of the season and say he "will commence his rehabilitation with our medical staff immediately"; Kulusevski suffered the injury against Crystal Palace last weekend; the 25-year-old underwent surgery to his right knee on Wednesday

-Dejan Kulusevski has undergone surgery on his right patella ahead of Tottenham Hotspur's Europa League final against Manchester United.
+Dejan Kulusevski has undergone surgery on his right knee ahead of Tottenham Hotspur's Europa League final against Manchester United.

 Spurs have not ruled him out for the rest of the season and say he "will commence his rehabilitation with our medical staff immediately".